FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 In NOMAD, all the simulation metadata is defined under the `Simulation` section.
 You can find its Python schema defined in the [`nomad-simulations`](https://github.com/nomad-coe/nomad-simulations/) repository.
 The entry point for the schema is in the [general.py](https://github.com/nomad-coe/nomad-simulations/blob/develop/src/nomad_simulations/schema_packages/general.py) module.
 This section will appear under the `data` section for each NOMAD [*entry*](https://nomad-lab.eu/prod/v1/staging/docs/reference/glossary.html#entry).
 There is a [specialized documentation page](https://nomad-coe.github.io/nomad-simulations/) in the `nomad-simulations` repository.

-The `Simulation` section inherits from a more abstract concept called `BaseSimulation`, which at the same time inherits from a concept called `Activity`.
+The `Simulation` section inherits from a more abstract class or concept called `BaseSimulation`, which at the same time inherits from another class, `Activity`.

 ??? question "Inheritance and composition"
-    During this part, we will identify **is a** relationships with inheritance of one class into another (e.g., a `Simulation` _is an_ `Activity`) and **has a** with composition of one class under another (e.g., a `Simulation` **has a** `ModelSystem` defined under it and on which the simulation is performed).
+    During this part, we will identify the **is a** concept with inheritance of one class into another (e.g., a `Simulation` _is an_ `Activity`) and the **has a** concept with composition of one class under another (e.g., a `Simulation` **has a** `ModelSystem` defined under it and on which the simulation is performed).
 Strictly speaking, this equivalency is not entirely true, as we loosen it in some cases.
 But for the purpose of learning the complicated rules of inheritance and composition, we will conceptually maintain this equivalency during this Tutorial.

 In NOMAD, a set of [base sections](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/base_sections.html) derived from the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/) are defined.
-This inheritance allows us to define `Simulation` at the same level of other activities in Materials Science, e.g., `Experiment`, `Measurement`, `Analysis`.
-We do this in order to achieve a common metadata structure with the experimental and analysis fields in Materials Science.
+The previous inheritance allows us to define `Simulation` at the same level of other activities in Materials Science, e.g., `Experiment`, `Measurement`, `Analysis`.
+We do this in order to achieve a common metadata structure with the experimental community.
 The relationship tree from the most abstract classes until `Simulation` is thus:

 <div class="click-zoom">
     <label>